Rygel-XVI/recipe-trove-api/plan.md

 DELETE /api/ingredients/:id

-make routes
+make routes Done
-make serializers
+make serializers <== you are here make controller Done

-make controller
+fix schema so can associate amounts of ingredients with recipes